-Drexel University's School of Education (SoE) offers an entirely new approach to obtaining a graduate degree, allowing the student total flexibility to study the topics most relevant to their career growth.
+Drexel University's School of Education (SoE), an accredited university, offers an entirely new approach to obtaining a graduate degree, allowing the student total flexibility to study the topics most relevant to their career growth.
 The Master of Educational Improvement and Transformation is structured around Professional Development Concentration Sets on topics that are timely, appropriate and immediately applicable to today's educator.
 This unique master's degree prepares students to lead significant initiatives in formal and informal education sectors.

 Professional Development Concentration Sets